VinayJayadev/Soil-Analysis/README.md

 ## Docker Usage

 You can run the soil analysis pipeline using Docker.
-This is optional, but provides a reproducible environment for running the code.

 ### Build the Docker Image